HeyPuter/docs/src/FS/rename.md

 The new name of the file or directory.

 ## Return value
-Returns a promise that resolves to the file or directory object of the renamed file or directory.
+Returns a promise that resolves to the [`FSItem`](/Objects/fsitem) object of the renamed file or directory.

 ## Examples